I was talking to a friend last week who had this awesome salon idea focused on a new express beauty service concept.

 How much you should budget for marketing is really up to you.
 There are many ways that you can market your salon and the most cost-effective ways are typically using digital marketing strategies.

 There are also many free ways you can promote your salon yourself.
-To give you some ideas, I’ve put together a complete list of salon marketing ideas that I recommend you check out.
+To give you some ideas, I’ve put together a complete list of salon marketing ideas.

 You should set aside some budget for legal support and business formation fees.
 If you’re starting a “regular” salon, I wouldn’t expect this to be very high.